getgrav/grav-learn/pages/02.content/05.image-linking/docs.md

 ![Test Image 2](../test-slug/test_image_2.jpg)
 ```

-You will notice that we navigated up one directory using (`../`) and then to the `test-slug` page folder using the slug which was set in `/pages/01.blog/test-post-2/item.md` file.
+You will notice that we navigated up one directory using (`../`) and then to down into the `test-slug` page folder using the slug which was set in `/pages/01.blog/test-post-2/item.md` file.

 ### Absolute

 Absolute links are similar to relative links, but are relative to the root of the site.
 In **Grav**, this is typically based in your **/user/pages/** directory.
 This type of link can be done in two different ways.

 You can do it in a similar fashion to the **Slug Relative** style which uses the slug, or directory name in the path for simplicity.
 This method removes potential issues of order changes later on (changing the number at the beginning of the folder name) breaking the link.
 This would be the most commonly used method of absolute linking.

 In an absolute link, the link opens with a `/`.
 Here is an example of an absolute link made to `pages/01.blog/test-post-2/test_image_2.jpg` in the **Slug** style from `pages/01.blog/blog.md`.

 ```markdown
 ![Test Image 2](/blog/test-slug/test_image_2.jpg)
 ```

+>>>>>> A powerful technique is to create a `user/images/` folder in your Grav site and put your images here.
+Then you can easily reference them with an absolute URL from any Grav page: `/images/test_image_4.jpg` and still be able to perform [media actions](../media) on them.

 ### Remote

 Remote image links enable you to directly display pretty much any media file via its URL.
 This doesn't have to include your own site's content, but it can.
 Here is an example of how you would display to a remote image file.